Anabah Maternity Centre

 The Maternity Centre in Anabah also works to support women through education.
 Local women are provided with the opportunity to receive theoretical and practical medical training.
 As of 2017, the facility employs 104 local staff, many of whom have been trained at the center.
-The Maternity Centre is recognized by the Afghan Ministry of Health as a national training center for specialisation in pediatrics and gynecology.
+The Maternity Centre is recognized by the Afghan Ministry of Health as a national training center for specialization in pediatrics and gynecology.
 70 members of staff are continuing their training in obstetrics and nursing, and a further 25 continue to maintain hygiene standards.
 Training for young female Afghan doctors also continues: we have already trained two gynecologists who are now working in the national healthcare system.
 Three current trainees are now finishing their second year of specialization and one is finishing her first.
 Our operating theatre is open for training to the young surgeons who occasionally come from our hospitals in Kabul and Lashkar-Gah.
 This program is crucial, as wounded pregnant women often arrive at our facilities in war-torn areas.

 “There have been many wars in Afghanistan and women have suffered a lot.
 Now, they want to learn new things, they want to be educated and become professionals.
 I think that the merits of EMERGENCY’s Maternity Centre go beyond the surgical and medical treatment provided to an area inhabited by more than 1 million people.
 For women in our region, the Maternity Centre has become a symbol and place of emancipation.
 Here they now have the chance to work, to receive a high standard of training, and to have a role and a status within their communities that goes beyond being a wife or a mother.”